-Director of Event Services
+Director of Technology Systems

 Trinity had been on Norma Garcia’s radar since a good friend of hers told her about the great experience that both her sons had at this school.
 She submitted her resume to Trinity and thought about working in some capacity that would make use of her organizational business experience.
 She cares about the work that she does in the Student Accounts department because it involves the daily interaction with students and families to provide a clear and transparent understanding of the financial aspect of being a student here at Trinity.